AaronHenry/MLB-Pitch-Locator/README.md

-# MLB-Pitch-Locator
+# MLB Pitch Locator
-Interactive plot showing MLB pitch locations from Statcast using Pandas and SQLite.
+<h4>Interactive plot showing MLB pitch locations from Statcast using Pandas and SQLite.

 Supports both importing local Statcast .csv file and pulling data directly from Statcast using baseball_scraper.

 Example plot of Yu Darvish's 2020 season.
-Each pitch is selectable on the right.
-Double click to clear or select all:
+Each pitch is selectable on the right, with a double click function to clear or select all:

 ![Yu Darvish 2020](https://github.com/AaronHenry/MLB-Pitch-Locator/blob/main/PitchLocatorExample.png)